Dhanunjaya-Elluri/similaritySearch/README.md

 ### 1. Model Version Management
 - Implement a model registry service to manage different versions of models.
 We can use `mlflow` to manage the models.
 - Add version tracking with metadata (training date, performance metrics, dataset version).
+Store the model artifacts in a centralized storage place like S3.
 - Support A/B testing between model versions before publishing the new version to production.
 - Enable automated model validation before deployment.
 - Implement rollback mechanisms for model versions.
-- Store model artifacts in cloud storage (e.g. S3).

 ### 2. Enhanced Monitoring
 - As described in the [monitoring/README.md](monitoring/README.md) file.